 If you like to craft a precise message and deliver it to potential customers verbatim, RSAs are a bane.
 You’re going to have to put in more effort to present a consistent message; you’re going to have to dig into technical settings like pinning to make your ad more static.

 Whether we like it or not, Google will continue to change the details of paid search advertising.
 Its nature is staying the same, however.
 At the end of the day, you still need to craft a message that compels your audience to take action.
 This upcoming (June 2022) adjustment by Google doesn’t change that fact.

 So take the leap and embrace Responsive Search Ads.
 This is an ad type that Google is already favoring over Expanded Text Ads (as our experience at DOM shows us).

-Here are a few more articles from the DOM blog that might interest you, too:
+Here are a few more articles from the DOM blog about digital advertising that might interest you, too:

 - Zero-click Searches and the Future of SEM

 - How Online Marketing Helps Global Exporters Grow